bwoodsend/polycotylus/docs/source/fedora.rst

 Caveats
 .......

-Fedora's repository indexes are huge and are somewhat inefficiently stored.
-To compensate, Fedora uses ``zchunk`` (a fancy delta/compression tool) when downloading its indexes so that, whilte the first update takes hundreds of megabytes, subsequent updates use only a few megabytes.
+Fedora's repository indexes are huge and are inefficiently stored.
+To compensate, Fedora uses ``zchunk`` (a fancy delta/compression tool) when downloading its indexes so that, whilst the first update takes hundreds of megabytes, subsequent updates require only a few megabytes.
 The complexity of ``zchunk`` causes several issues:

 * `polycotylus`\ 's usual behaviour of intercepting package downloads and